 It wouldn’t be until the end of his shift when Officer Patrick Conway, grandfather to GLBC co-owners Dan and Pat, would unwind after a long day of work.

 “Clevelanders knew him to be kind, but he was a quiet man that didn’t like to be the center of attention,” says Pat Conway.
 “Of course, that didn’t mean he’d never enjoy a jar of ale or two.”

 Thus served the inspiration for Conway’s Irish Ale, a beer rich with history and flavor.
-With artwork created by award-winning illustrator Darren Booth, the Conway’s Irish Ale label brings the Conway story to life.
-Clippings of Patrick Conway’s immigration papers are scattered throughout the collage as well as an image of a semaphore, the device Officer Conway would use to maintain orderly traffic patterns in the Ohio City neighborhood.
+With artwork created by illustrator Sam Hadley, the Conway’s Irish Ale label brings the Conway story to life in vivid detail.

 “He arrived in the U.S. in 1903 after leaving Slogger, a tiny village outside of Westport in Mayo County.
 He found work in Cleveland as a police officer, mostly because he was already fluent in English,” explained Pat Conway.
 “Interestingly enough, he met our grandmother in Cleveland even though she was raised just villages apart from his in Ireland."

 Starting a new life in Cleveland didn’t mean Patrick Conway had forgotten his Irish Catholic roots.
 On the label you’ll see the steeple of St. Malachi, an Irish Catholic parish still standing today in the same spot where he directed traffic and just blocks away from he started raising his family on West 61st.

 But after leaving his home to start a new life in America, how quickly was Patrick Conway able to assimilate to the city of Cleveland?